There are a number of criteria for diagnosing brain death.

 Once these have been ruled out, tests are carried out to confirm brain death.

-The diagnosis of brain death has to be made by 2 senior doctors.
+The diagnosis of brain death has to be made by 2 doctors, and at least 1 of them must be a senior doctor.
 Neither of them can be involved with the hospital's transplant team.

 The doctors will explain the tests to you and keep you informed about your loved one's condition at all times.